saltstack/salt/doc/topics/eauth/access_control.rst

           - apache.*

-In the above example, fred is able to send commands only to minions which match the specifieed glb target.
+In the above example, fred is able to send commands only to minions which match the specifieed glob target.
 This can be expanded to include other functions for other minions based on standard targets.

 .. code-block:: yaml